hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 NAME              AGE   REQUEST                                                                                                                 LIMIT team-vmaas-quota   74s   cpu: 0/4, memory: 0/20Gi, persistentvolumeclaims: 0/10, pods: 0/10, requests.storage: 0/20Gi, services.nodeports: 0/2

 $ kubectl get resourcequota -n vmaas-iac
 No resources found in vmaas-iac namespace.

 $ kubectl get resourcequota -n caas-iac
 No resources found in caas-iac namespace.

 $ kubectl get resourcequota -n caas-devops
 No resources found in caas-devops namespace.

 $ kubectl get resourcequota -n vmaas-devops
 No resources found in vmaas-devops namespace.

 ```

+The reason is due to the fact that HNC comes with its default configuration to only propagate the RBAC objects, *roles* and *rolebindings*:

 ```shell